Recoskie/AI-Matrix/docs/Matrix Structure.md

   <tr><td>Can AI become self aware: <a href="#consciousness">Link</a></td></tr>
 </table>

-<h3>Note that this is a big simplification of the quantum-matrix.</h3>
+<a id="intro" class="cmd"></a><h1>Introduction</h1>

+No matter how complex of a calculation or steps you write to output a result, the results can all be reduced back to what it takes to reproduce the measurements or results without knowing the steps.

+<br /><br />

+Reality follows the law of <a href="https://www.opencollege.info/law-of-cause-and-effect/" target="_blank">cause and effect</a>.

+<br /><br />

+Everything spans from each other sequentially in a thing known as <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.

+<br /><br />

+Anything we measure can be reduced back into math calculations or functions.
+Our brain typically does this sort of thing without us even realizing it.

+<br /><br />

-<h3>Note that all examples on this page can be modified, so you can change the examples to see the effects.</h3>
+Note that all examples on this page can be modified, so you can change the examples to see the effects.

 <br />